Rachmanin0xFF/jwst-twitter-bot/README.md

 ## Technical Information

 ### MAST Database
 I get my data from the [MAST Portal](https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html) (Barbara A. Mikulski Archive for Space Telescopes).
 Specifically, it asks for stage-3 calibrated public data from JWST's MIRI and NIRCAM instruments (I2D .fits files).
 It tries to post its photos in chronological order of time captured, but MAST isn't always updated chronologically, so out-of-order images will still appear sometimes.
-However, this bot will not post images that are more than a month (30 days) old.
+However, this bot will not post images that are more than 100 days old.

 I use [AstroQuery](https://astroquery.readthedocs.io/en/latest/) to grab the files off of MAST.